rikulo/rikulo-docs/stream/RSP/Fundamentals/RSP_Overview.md

     //your_main.dart
     import 'abc/foo.dart';

-In the generated Dart file, `dart:io` and `package:stream/stream.dart` will be imported by default.
+In the generated Dart file, `dart:io`, `dart:async` and `package:stream/stream.dart` will be imported by default.
 If you'd like to import others, you can specify them in the `import` attribute with the [[:page]](../Standard_Tags/page.md) tag.
 For example,

     [:page import="dart:async, dart:collection show HashMap"]
     ...